 “At first, Hugh was sad,” says Mark, “He wanted my kidney.
 But once he learned that he would get a better-matched kidney and my kidney would help someone else too, he was fine with the idea.”

-Prior to his donation, Mark decided to take his last ‘two-kidney’ ride on his bike when he trekked 150+ miles from his home in Plover, WI to Middleton.
+Prior to his donation, Mark decided to take his last ‘two-kidney’ ride on his bike when he trekked 150+ miles from his home in Plover, Wisconsin to Middleton.
 Decked out in Donate Life attire and with the help of supporters and the media, he spread his message about the importance of organ donation.
-But that trip was just a warm-up for his larger plan to ride from Madison to Natchitoches, LA, where he first met Hugh.
+But that trip was just a warm-up for his larger plan to ride from Madison to Natchitoches, Louisiana, where he first met Hugh.
 Mark will depart Madison on Saturday, April 24, accompanied by his wife Lynn in their support vehicle and anyone who wants to join them to raise awareness and capture the attention of media.
 Read about Mark’s ride.

 “People like me, who like to do these things, are always looking for avenues to do these kinds of long rides,” says Mark.
 “April is Donate Life Month, and the perfect time to combine two things I’m passionate about.
 Organ donation and biking.”